America’s favorite fast-food chain unchanged for 8th straight year - NewsBreak

 According to a report Wednesday from app analytics company data.ai, global time spent in apps in the Food & Drink category was up 65% year-over-year in the first quarter of 2022.

-More than half of those app downloads were for food delivery and carryout, followed by grocery delivery, at just under a quarter of downloads.UTAH EATS: New Mexican restaurant celebrates grand opening in Park City
+More than half of those app downloads were for food delivery and carryout, followed by grocery delivery, at just under a quarter of downloads.Ohio’s last Arthur Treacher’s celebrates 50th anniversary

 “Amid the pandemic, restaurants needed to quickly up their game in the mobile arena,” says Forrest Morgeson, Assistant Professor of Marketing at Michigan State University and Director of Research Emeritus at the ACSI.
 “With fewer resources, smaller chains and independent restaurants are offering apps that aren’t making the grade per customers.
 In contrast, positive shifts in both mobile app quality and reliability for several larger chains appear to reflect major app updates for these bigger industry players.”